History of Bulgaria (1878–1946): The communist coup

 But it was the Soviet army which was rapidly advancing towards Bulgaria.
 In August 1944, Bulgaria unilaterally announced its withdrawal from the war and asked the German troops to leave: Bulgarian troops were hastily withdrawn from Greece and Yugoslavia.
 In September the Soviets crossed the northern border.
 The government, in a desperate attempt at avoiding a Soviet occupation, declared war on Germany, but the Soviets could not be put off, and on September 8 they declared war on Bulgaria – which thus found itself for a few days at war with both Germany and the Soviet Union.
 On September 16, the Soviet army entered Sofia.

 The Fatherland Front took office in Sofia following a coup d'état, setting up a broad coalition under the former ruler Kimon Georgiev and including the Social Democrats and the Agrarians.
 Under the terms of the peace settlement, Bulgaria was allowed to keep Southern Dobruja, but formally renounced all claims to Greek and Yugoslav territory.
 To prevent further disputes 150,000 Bulgarians were expelled from Greek Thrace.
 The Communists deliberately took a minor role in the new government at first, but the Soviet representatives were the real power in the country.
 A Communist-controlled People's Militia was set up, which harassed and intimidated non-Communist parties.

 In February 1945 the new realities of power in Bulgaria were shown when Prince Kirill and hundreds of other officials of the old regime were arrested on charges of war crimes.
 By June Kirill and the other regents, 22 former ministers and many others had been executed.
 In September 1946 the monarchy was abolished by plebiscite, and young Tsar Simeon was sent into exile.
 The Communists now openly took power, with Vasil Kolarov becoming president and Dimitrov becoming prime minister.
 Free elections promised for 1946 were boycotted by the opposition, and in November 1945, the Fatherland Front won in a single-party election.
 The Agrarians refused to co-operate with the new regime, and in June 1947 their leader Nikola Petkov was arrested.
 Despite strong international protests he was executed in September.
 This marked the final establishment of a Communist regime in Bulgaria.

 The Holocaust

 After a series of anti-Jewish legislation starting in 1940 (e.g. Jews were excluded from public service, banned from certain areas, restricted economically, and not allowed to intermarry; see The Law for Protection of the Nation), Bulgaria ultimately deported some portions of the Jewish population under its control.
 Bulgaria deported over 7000 Jews from Macedonia which was under their occupation.
 Plans were made to deport Jews in 1943, and 20,000 were expelled from Sofia, but protests (initiated by Dimitar Peshev) from political and clerical leaders stopped further cooperation, saving all of the 50,000 Jews in the country.
 However, in March 1943 almost 12,000 Jews in Thrace and Macedonia, were deported to Auschwitz and Treblinka, where they were murdered.
-See also: Bulgarian Jews During World War II.